Home > Blog Posts > How To Recover From Your Holiday Overspending

 Always think about why you need it and what you need it for.
 You may see that it’s just something you want, but don’t actually need.
 For example, you don’t need a manicure, but you certainly need food.
 That’s not to say you need expensive takeaway food.
 Spend your money wisely and stick to your budget.

-To summarize the main points to give you an overview of the strategic approach to getting rid of your overspending debt – start with calculating the damage and add up your total debt, then start repaying the debt with the highest interest rate.
-To make it easier for yourself – make a plan for the repayments and budget for all your expenses so you know how much you have left for the repayments after all the other bills are paid.
+To summarise the main points to give you an overview of the strategic approach to getting rid of your overspending debt – start with calculating the damage and add up your total debt, then start repaying the debt with the highest interest rate.
+To make it easier for yourself – make a plan for the repayments and budget for all your expenses, so you know how much you have left for the repayments after all the other bills are paid.

 Make sure you don’t accumulate more debt by using your credit cards, chop them up and use your debit cards instead.
 Cut down or completely stop purchasing new things, rather go for second-hand products.
 Cutting down on shopping also includes not buying unnecessary things.
 Always think twice and be determined to follow your plan.